Career Resources for Undocumented Students

-If you do not have DACA, you may consider other avenues for gaining professional experience, such as:
+If you do not have DACA, or are wondering what your options are while we wait for the Supreme Court decision on DACA, you may consider other avenues for getting professional experience, such as:

 - If you receive an internship offer, you may ask the employer not to be paid and pursue other means of financial support such as those mentioned above.

 - You may discuss with an employer the option of working as an independent contractor.
 Independent contractors often do the same type of work, but instead of working for one employer, might work for multiple clients.
 Examples of independent contractor jobs include tutor or child care provider.

 - An independent contractor can use an Independent Taxpayer Identification Number (ITIN), which can be obtained regardless of immigration status.
 Read Life after College: A Guide for Undocumented Students by Immigrants Rising for more information (pages 29-35).